-Tolerance: In this class there may be times when you disagree with opinions being expressed.
-It is important that you respond to these opinions in an appropriate, respectful and professional manner.
-Healthy disagreement and discussion are a central component of this class and is encouraged, but must be done so on a professional and constructive basis.
+Tolerance: In this class, there may be times when you disagree with opinions being expressed.
+It is important that you respond to these opinions in an appropriate, respectful, and professional manner.
+Healthy disagreement and discussion are central components of this class and are encouraged, but must be done so on a professional and constructive basis.

-Special Needs: Individuals requiring accommodation due to a documented disability and/or personal hardship should meet with me during the first week of class.
-I will do my best to assist you, provided that it does not compromise the academic integrity of LBCC.
-Students with disabilities should contact the Center for Accessibility Resources at 541-917-4789.
+Special Needs: Individuals requiring accommodations due to a documented disability or other barriers that interfere with being successful in this class, should meet with me.
+I will do my best to assist you provided that it does not compromise the academic integrity of LBCC or poses an undue hardship.
+Students with disabilities should contact Accessibility Resources at 541-917-4789.